Economy of Coimbatore: Information Technology and BPO

 The city is the second largest software producer in Tamil Nadu, next only to Chennai.
 IT and BPO industry in the city has grown greatly with the launch of TIDEL Park Coimbatore, ELCOT IT PARK & Wipro Software Development Centre @ ELCOT SEZ.
 Bosch, Cognizant, NTT Data Development Centres & Indialand Techpark @ KGISL SEZ.
 KCT TechPark, SVB Techpark, Global Techpark, Hanudev Infopark, TICEL BioPark, Rathinam Technopark, KGISL Campus, Span Venture SEZ, ELCOT IT Park-II @ Neelambur, Elysium Central and other planned IT parks in and around the city.

 It is ranked at 17th among the global outsourcing cities.
-Companies like Amazon, Accenture, Bosch, Blue Yonder- Subsidiary of Panasonic, Birlasoft, Cognizant, Capgemini, Dassault Systèmes, Deloitte, Ernst & Young, Flextronics, IBM, Tata Technologies, Tata Consultancy Services, Infosys, Wipro, HCL, Tech Mahindra, Mahindra Rise, MSCI, LTIMindtree, Cameron International, NTT DATA, Harman- Subsidiary of Samsung Electronics, Moody's Analytics, Hexaware, ThoughtWorks, Tessolve, Applied Materials, IQVIA, State Street Corporation, Owler, UST Global, Visteon, VWR International, EPAM Systems, Zoho Corporation, Embitel Technologies - A Volkswagen company, Hella having a presence in the city.
-Cognizant has second largest headcount in the country with more than 16,000+ employees in the city.
-And Bosch has one of the largest development center in Coimbatore outside Germany with 10,000 employees in the city.
-Software export stood more than ₹15,000 crores for the financial year 2018–2019, which is second largest in the state after Chennai.
+Companies like Amazon, Accenture, Bosch, Blue Yonder- Subsidiary of Panasonic, Birlasoft, Cognizant, Capgemini, Dassault Systèmes, Deloitte, PwC, Ernst & Young, Ford, Flextronics, IBM, Tata Technologies, Tata Consultancy Services, Infosys, Wipro, HCL, Tech Mahindra, Mahindra Rise, MSCI, LTIMindtree, Cameron International, NTT DATA, Harman- Subsidiary of Samsung Electronics, Sutherland, Moody's Analytics, Hexaware, ThoughtWorks, Tessolve, Applied Materials, IQVIA, State Street Corporation, Owler, UST Global, Visteon, VWR International, EPAM Systems, Zoho Corporation, Embitel Technologies - A Volkswagen company, and Hella all have a presence in the city.
+Cognizant has the second largest headcount in the country with more than 16,000+ employees based in the city.
+Bosch has one of the largest development centers in Coimbatore outside Germany, with 10,000 employees based in the city.
+Software export stood at more than ₹15,000 crores for the financial year 2018–2019, which is second largest in the state after Chennai.